ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 Bash checks patterns of the `case` blocks one by one.
 If the string matches the first pattern, Bash executes its code block.
 Then it skips other patterns.
 Instead, Bash executes the command that follows the `case` statement.

 The `*` pattern without quotes matches any string.
-It is usually placed at the end of the list.
+It is usually placed at the end of the `case` statement.
 The corresponding code block handles cases when none of the patterns match the string.
-It usually means an error.
+It usually indicates an error.

 At first sight, it may seem that the `if` and `case` statements are equivalent.
-They are not.
-They allow you to achieve the same behavior.
+They are different but allow you to achieve the same behavior in some cases.

-Let's compare the statements from Listings 3-12 and 3-13.
-First, we write them in a general form.
+Let's compare the `if` and `case` statements of Listings 3-12 and 3-13.
+First, we will write them in a general form.
 Here is the result for the `if` statement:
 {line-numbers: true}
 ```
 if CONDITION_1